-Before starting any portion of the seal change procedure, make sure that all power to the unit is removed and that the unit is drained of all product and that all vapor has been vented from the prover.
+Before starting any portion of the seal change procedure, make sure all power to the unit is removed, the unit is drained of all product, and all vapor has been vented from the prover.
+If also removing the piston assembly, the barrel may need to be flushed to remove any residual product.

-Before replacing the seals, ensure that the prover is drained down completely and that any vapor has been vented off.
+Before replacing the seals, ensure the prover is drained down completely and any vapor has been vented off.
 If also removing the piston assembly, the barrel may need to be flushed to remove any residual product.